Hunter Henry Player Prop Bets for NFL Week 17 | New England vs. Jacksonville 1/2/2022

 Matchup vs. Jacksonville

-- In his four matchups against the Jaguars, Henry's 17.2 receiving yards average is 17.3 less than his over/under for Sunday's game (34.5).
+- Henry is averaging 17.2 receiving yards per game in four career matchups against the Jaguars, 17.3 fewer than his receiving yards prop bet over/under for Sunday's game (34.5).

 - In four matchups, Henry has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest versus the Jaguars.

-- The 242.4 passing yards the Jaguars allow per game makes them the NFL's 13th-ranked pass defense this season.
+- The Jaguars have the NFL's 13th-ranked pass defense this season, surrendering 242.4 yards per game through the air.

-- The Jaguars have conceded 20 passing TDs this year (1.3 per game), ranking them sixth among NFL defenses.
+- At 1.3 passing TDs conceded per game, the Jaguars defense is ranked sixth in the NFL.

 Recent Performances

-- Against the Bills last week, Henry was targeted six times and totaled nine yards on one reception.
+- In last week's game against the Bills, Henry was targeted six times and recorded one catch for nine yards.

-- Henry has recorded 86 receiving yards (28.7 per game) and two touchdowns, reeling in seven passes on 14 targets during his last three games.
+- Henry has grabbed seven passes (14 targets) for 86 yards (28.7 per game) and has two touchdowns over his last three games.

 Henry's New England Teammates